-Adult Education services are currently provided in the Alabama Career Centers.
-It is also provided at several satellite locations through partnerships with community colleges and adult education providers within the local service area.
+Adult Education services are currently provided in Alabama Career Center when appropriate.
+In most instances, Adult Education is provided on Community College campuses.
+During the recent pandemic, virtual learning was more widely used by most institutions for many different applications, including Adult Education.
+Adult Education is also provided at several satellite locations through partnerships with community colleges and adult education providers within the local service area.
 Adult education providers must have a good performance record and be accessible to the public without cost.
-The CAPTE will participate in the co-enrollment of participants in adult education and occupational skills training where appropriate.
+CAPTE will participate in the co-enrollment of participants in adult education and occupational skills training where appropriate.